 Timing Is Everything – You know your children better than anyone, so use that to your advantage when it comes to scheduling house tours.
 Tired, hungry, cranky kids can turn the entire experience into a huge waste of time.
 Give your realtor an indication of which times will be optimal for the entire crew, so he or she can plan accordingly.

 Pack A Survival Kit – Again, you know your kids best and which diversions will make house hunting with them doable.
 Think about having several items for each child, including mess-free snacks.
 Please be mindful of when and where they have their snacks and be sure to have a litter bag and wipes on hand.

-Reward Good Behavior – To insure long-term success, reward good behavior!
+Reward Good Behavior – To ensure long-term success, reward good behavior!
 Finding the right house takes time and to continue on a smooth path, keep the positive reinforcement coming.
 Acknowledge that you understand that looking at houses is probably not their idea of fun.
-Pay back their good behavior with small treats or special activities, so they will associate the house hunting process as a good thing!
+Payback their good behavior with small treats or special activities, so they will associate the house hunting process as a good thing!
 You will be able to make your experience of house hunting with kids a breeze.